Sexual Orientation Discrimination

 Madia Law Represents Victims of Sexual Orientation Discrimination at Work

 If you answered “yes” to any one of the above questions, Madia Law can help.
-I represent victims of sexual orientation discrimination across the State of Minnesota against some of the largest employers – both public and private – in the country.
+We represent victims of sexual orientation discrimination across the States of Minnesota and Wisconsin against some of the largest employers – both public and private – in the country.

 You have the right to do your job without harassment or discrimination because of you who love.
 Sexual orientation discrimination can be overt, such as comments, ridicule, or slurs from peers or supervisors about gays, lesbians, bisexuals, or transgender individuals.
 That’s called hostile work environment discrimination and it’s illegal.
-The Minnesota Human Rights Act prohibits hostile work environment discrimination based on sexual orientation.
+The Minnesota Human Rights Act and Wisconsin law prohibit hostile work environment discrimination based on sexual orientation.

 You should also know that you are protected from retaliation by your employer if you report sexual orientation discrimination.
-It is illegal under Minnesota for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.
+It is illegal under Minnesota and Wisconsin law for an employer to terminate you or otherwise change the conditions of your employment because of your decision to report discrimination.

 You May Be Entitled to Lost Wages, Emotional Distress Compensation, and Attorney Fees